gokadin/ml-framework/README.md

-# An attempt at a machine learning framework in Go
+# ml-framework is a petty attempt at a machine learning framework from scratch in Go

+## Documentation
+link here

+## Features
+...

+## Example
+...

+## Contributing
+...